waldesem/Web-Personal-DB/README.md

 ```
 npm i
 ```
-To start development node server, run the following command in your terminal:
+To start development node server  run the following command in your terminal:
 ```
 npm run dev
 ```